 April 12–15, 2026

-Chronic kidney disease (CKD) research has reached a pivotal moment, with new discoveries revealing convergent disease mechanisms that drive organ failure and connect kidney disease to cardiovascular morbidity and mortality.
-The Keystone Symposia conference will accelerate progress by uniting global insights into kidney biology, precision medicine, and therapeutic innovation.
+Chronic Kidney Disease (CKD) research has reached a pivotal moment, with new discoveries revealing convergent disease mechanisms that drive renal failure and link kidney disease to cardiovascular complications, including morbidity and mortality.
+The Keystone Symposia conference will accelerate progress by uniting global expertise in kidney biology, precision medicine, and therapeutic innovation.

-The program will explore insights into kidney cellular architecture and deep tissue-level mapping that are driving novel drug discovery approaches and model system design.
-For the first time, CKD trials will be used as discovery engines to define mechanisms of action in humans.
-In addition, the interplay between genetic, environmental, and social determinants of kidney failure will be addressed.
+The program will delve into kidney cellular architecture, deep tissue-level mapping, and emerging technologies that are advancing drug discovery and model system development.
+For the first time, CKD clinical trials will be leveraged as discovery platforms to define mechanisms of action in humans.
+Additionally, the conference will address the complex interplay of genetic, environmental, and social determinants contributing to kidney failure.

-As a joint meeting with our longstanding conference on liver disease: Fueling MASH: Metabolic Drivers and Inflammatory Crosstalk, we will connect these two communities focused on different organ systems to foster cross-disciplinary insights and collaborations towards illuminating overlapping biology, disease mechanisms and therapeutic avenues in these areas, particular with regard to incretin-based therapeutics.
-Attendees will get full access to both meetings for the price of one!
+As a joint meeting with our longstanding conference on liver disease: Fueling MASH: Metabolic Drivers and Inflammatory Crosstalk, we will connect these two communities focused on renal and hepatic systems to foster cross-disciplinary insights and collaborations towards illuminating overlapping biological pathways, disease mechanisms and therapeutic strategies in these areas, particularly in relation to incretin-based therapeutics.
+Attendees will get full access to both meetings for the price of one, maximizing opportunities for learning and networking!

 2400x800_2026M2-KSKidney26